AndySAnker/Exp2SimGAN/README.md

   <img width="800" src="imgs/Network.png">
 </p>

-# Try Exp2SimGAN using Colab
-Try to use Exp2SimGAN using Colab which does not require anything installed or downloaded to your computer.
-Follow the instructions in our [Colab notebook](https://github.com/AndySAnker/Exp2SimGAN/blob/main/Exp2SimGAN.ipynb) and try to play around.

 # Getting started
 Follow these step if you want to train Exp2SimGAN and predict with Exp2SimGAN locally on your own computer.

+## Try Exp2SimGAN on Colab
+Try to use Exp2SimGAN on Colab which does not require anything installed or downloaded to your computer.
+Follow the instructions in our [Colab notebook](https://github.com/AndySAnker/Exp2SimGAN/blob/main/Exp2SimGAN.ipynb) and try to play around.

 ## Install requirements
 We have deposited a singularity container (pytorch_20.06-py3.sif) at https://zenodo.org/record/7308423#.Y2zgoOzML0o.